Introduction to Mushroom Cultivation

 Fruiting

-Mushroom Harvesting
+Mushroom Harvesting and Preservation

 Harvest when the partial veil breaks, maximizing structural integrity for analysis.
-Gently twist the base to avoid damaging underlying mycelium.
+Gently twist the base to avoid damaging the underlying mycelium.
 In research, weigh and catalog each flush for productivity studies.

+For preservation, air pre-dry in laminar flow, then use dehydrators at 35°C. Store in airtight jars with silica gel, maintaining <10% humidity.
 In scientific contexts, controlled drying prevents compound degradation, ensuring viability for HPLC or spectrometry studies.

 Handling Possible Contaminations

-Apply corrections based on diagnosis — humidity adjustment, increased FAE — to salvage cultivations.
+Early detection is key.
+Identify contaminants by color or texture changes, isolating affected samples immediately.
+Apply corrections based on diagnosis—such as humidity adjustment or increased FAE—to salvage cultivations.
 This process teaches applied microbiological diagnosis.

 Summary